Skip to main content

 Show Answer

-A: A file that contains local users and their encrypted passwords on Linux systems, visible only to the root user.
+A: A file containing local users and their encrypted passwords on Linux systems, readable only by root.

 The Offer

-I had barely finished my first class when I got a call from the company where I interviewed, telling me I got the job!
+I’d barely finished that first class when I got the call — I got the job.